 A) Transacromial or subacromial Stabilisation: This is mostly of historic interest.
 Hook plates are still used to ‘fix’ the ACJ but since it does not address the fundamental issue to C-C ligament tear, the clavicle usually dislocates as soon as the plate is removed.
 Most specialist Shoulder surgeons have given up using this plate except in special circumstances.

 B) Direct fixation of coracoid to clavicle (eg Bosworth screw): Provides secure initial fixation but loosens or breaks over time, has been largely abandoned.

 C) Non anatomic reconstruction using Coraco-acromial ligament (Weaver Dunn repair): This provides an attractive option of using CA ligament to substitute for the torn C-C ligament.
 Advantage of being native tissue with good strength, but is a non anatomic repair.
 Still popular as a primary or salvage procedure.

 D) Coracoclavicular ligament reconstruction using tendon grafts or synthetic ligaments: This is the current treatment of choice.
 The main advantage is that it is more anatomic than other methods of repair.
 Can be performed arthroscopically but it relies on drilling a hole through the coracoid, thus risking a fracture.
-I therefore favour an open procedure using a technique that relies on the graft being looped, rather than drilled through the coracoid.
+I therefore favour an open procedure (link to the published surgical technique) in which the graft is looped, rather than drilled through the coracoid.

 The choice between synthetic and tendon graft is based on surgeon’s preference.
 Synthetic grafts today are very strong and reliable but have a risk of osteolysis (1) and can potentially stretch out over time.
 It also entails a small risk of rejection, being a foreign material.
 Tendon grafts involve extra morbidity (in case of autograft), but mitigate against the risk of late osteolysis or rejection.